-The matters which are excluded from the references by the Commonwealth Powers (Industrial Relations) Act 1996 (Victoria) are as follows. ('Law enforcement officer' is defined by the Victorian Bill to mean a member of the police force, police reservist, police recruit or protective services officer.)
+The matters which are excluded from the references by the Commonwealth Powers (Industrial Relations) Bill 1996 (Victoria), as introduced on 19 November 1996, and as proposed to be amended in the Legislative Council of Victoria by amendments introduced on 4 December 1996, are as follows. ('Law enforcement officer' is defined by the Victorian Bill to mean a member of the police force, police reservist, police recruit or protective services officer.)

 - (a) Matters pertaining to the number, identity, appointment (other than terms and conditions of appointment) and discipline (other than matters pertaining to the termination of employment) of employees, other than law enforcement officers, in the public sector.

-- (b) Matters pertaining to the number, identity, appointment (other than matters pertaining to terms and conditions of appointment not referred to in this paragraph), probation, promotion, transfer from place to place or position to position, physical or mental fitness, uniform, equipment, discipline or termination of employment of law enforcement officers.
+- (b) Matters pertaining to the number, identity, appointment (other than matters pertaining to terms and conditions of appointment not referred to in this paragraph), probation, promotion, transfer from place to place or position to position, physical or mental fitness, uniform, equipment, discipline or termination of employment of law enforcement officers

 - (c) Matters pertaining to the number or identity of employees in the public sector dismissed or to be dismissed on grounds of redundancy.

 - (d) Matters pertaining to the following subject matters:

 - (i) workers' compensation;

-- (ii) superannuation;
+- (ii) superannuation:

-- (iii) occupational health and safety;
+- (iii) occupational health and safety:

 - (iv) apprenticeship;

-- (v) long service leave;
+- (v) long service leave:

-- (vi) days to be observed as public holidays;
+- (vi) days to be observed as public holidays:

 - (vii) equal opportunity;